lepkov/docker-compose-wordpress/README.md

 # docker-compose-wordpress

-### Infra for developing a WordPress website that includes all needed PHP extensions
+### Simple Infra/Hosting for developing and troubleshooting a WordPress website that includes all needed PHP extensions
 Contains: PHP 7.4-FPM + Apache2.4 + MariaDB 10.6 + phpMyAdmin

 ## Manage infra